 Finally, Fig. 17h shows that seven out of the eight climate change experiments produce modest reduction of the global hurricane frequency with warming.
-The exception is the HADCM3 SST anomalies with the HadISST climatological-SST as the control simulation, yet this experiment does not have a change significantly different from zero.
-This case produces 160% increase of the East Pacific hurricane frequency, which dominates the change of both North Hemisphere and global hurricane frequency.
-The ensemble mean SST anomalies produce roughly 15% global reduction, of which nearly 2/3 comes from the Southern Hemisphere.
+The exception is the HadCM3 SST anomalies with the HadISST climatological-SST simulation as the control simulation, yet this experiment does not have a change significantly different from zero.
+This case produces 160% increase of the east Pacific hurricane frequency, which dominates the change of both the Northern Hemisphere and global hurricane frequency.
+The ensemble-mean SST anomalies produce roughly 15% global reduction, of which nearly 2/3 comes from the Southern Hemisphere.

 While we have relatively little confidence in the model's intensity response to global warming, we describe it briefly here for comparison with other models from previous studies.
-Fig. 18a shows the change (warming minus control) in the annual count of storms with surface maximum wind speed exceeding a given value for the entire global tropical ocean.
+Figure 18a shows the change (warming minus control) in the annual count of storms with surface maximum wind speed exceeding a given value for the entire global tropical ocean.
 For each SST anomaly forcing, the change in storm count is averaged over the two background climatology cases.
-There is a global reduction of the number of tropical storms for all cases with the HADCM3 SST anomalies producing $\sim 12 (\sim 11\%)$ fewer storms while the other three SST anomalies generating \sim 22 (\sim 20%) fewer storms.
+There is a global reduction of the number of tropical storms for all cases with the HadCM3 SST anomalies producing ~12 (~11%) fewer storms while the other three SST anomalies generating ~22 (~20%) fewer storms.
 The magnitude of the reductions decrease gradually when one moves to stronger storms.
-For example, for the hurricane-strength (wind-speed $> 33 \,\mathrm{m\,s^{-1}}$) storms, CM21, ECHAM5 and the ensemble SST anomalies produce a range of 4-8 fewer count $(\sim 8\%-15\%)$ while HADCM3 SST anomalies give a slight increase, consistent with that shown in Fig. 17h.
-For further stronger storms with wind-speed above 50 ${\rm m\,s^{-1}}$, Fig. 18a shows an increase (instead of decrease) of storm count for all cases with CM2.1 SST anomalies generating \sim 4 (\sim 100%) more storms and the other three giving a range of 0.5-1 (13-25%) increase.
+For example, for the hurricane-strength (wind speed $>33 \text{ m s}^{-1}$) storms, CM21, ECHAM5, and the ensemble SST anomalies produce a range of 4-8 fewer count (~8%-15%) while HadCM3 SST anomalies give a slight increase, consistent with that shown in Fig. 17h.
+For further stronger storms with wind speed above 50 m s-1, Fig. 18a shows an increase (instead of decrease) of storm count for all cases with CM2.1 SST anomalies generating ~ 4 ($\sim 100\%$) more storms and the other three giving a range of 0.5-1 (13%-25%) increase.
 The annual 1 (25%) count increase of storms with intensity exceeding 50 m s-1 for the ECHAM5 SST anomalies is close to the value $(1.2, \sim 30\%)$ obtained by Bengtsson et al. (2007b) who used a different model but similar horizontal resolution.